boc-tothefuture/openhab-jruby/README.md

 ```

 ```
-# Timers can be rescheduled to run again
+# Timers can be rescheduled to run again, waiting the original duration
 after(3.seconds) do |timer|
   logger.info("Timer Fired")
   timer.reschedule